solidsgroup/alamo/docs/source/Developers.rst

    You should always merge your code if you are submitting a publication, or if you are a PhD student about to graduate.

-:icon:`integration_instructions` Tutorial: A new Integrator
+:fas:`user-graduate;fa-fw` Tutorial: A new Integrator
 ===========================================================

 Integrators are the basic workhorse in Alamo.